dshak89/git-tutorial/README.md

 =================

 ## What is Git?
-Git is a *Version Control Software* that allows you to save and maintain a history of your work.
-You can also revert to previous stages of your history, and make multiple branches of that history for experimentation.
+Git   a *Version Control Software* that allows you to save and maintain a history of your work.
+You can also revert to previous stages of your history, and make multiple branches of that history for experimentation. ff
 Git is great for projects that have multiple contributors, because the history of all contributions is transparent.

 We recommend you to follow [this guide](https://pcottle.github.io/learnGitBranching) and complete the first three tasks before following with the tutorial below.
-In this tutorial you're going to learn:
+In    d    this tutorial you're going to learn: ff
 - How to install/configure git
 - Git basics (diffs, commits, etc.)
 - Basic git commands on the command-line